2025 McCombs Scholarship Appreciation Event

 Another read, “I know all the alumni support will pay dividends to the U.S. and Texas economy as the McCombs students go out in the world.”

-To learn more about scholarships and how you can contribute, contact Will Whiting, chief development officer, at CDO@mccombs.utexas.edu.
+To learn more about scholarships and how you can contribute, contact Will Whiting, Chief Development Officer at Texas McCombs, at CDO@mccombs.utexas.edu.
+Check out photos from the event here, and watch footage below.